Robby the Robot: Original "Robby" suit

-In 1971, the original 1956 Robby the Robot was sold to Jim Brucker and put on display at his Movie World/Cars of the Stars Museum, near Disneyland in Buena Park, California, where he was often vandalized by visitors.
-Robot historian Fred Barton was commissioned to restore Robby to his original 1956 state while the robot was still on display at the museum.
-Barton used original duplicate replacement parts made for the Forbidden Planet suit by MGM's prop department.
+In 1971, the original 1956 Robby the Robot was sold to Jim Brucker and put on display at his Movie World/Cars of the Stars Museum, near Disneyland in Buena Park, California, where it was often vandalized by visitors.
+Robot historian Fred Barton was commissioned to restore Robby to its original 1956 state while the robot was still on display at the museum.
+Barton used original duplicate replacement parts made for Forbidden Planet by MGM's prop department.
 It was, however, in a desperate condition once again several years later.
-The museum closed in 1980, and Robby, along with his transport vehicle, original MGM spare parts, and shipping containers were sold to William Malone.
+The museum closed in 1980, and the prop – along with its transport vehicle, original MGM spare parts, and shipping containers – was sold to William Malone.
 Malone noted that Robby had once again fallen into a state of disrepair.
-Having built the first ever replica of Robby in 1973, Malone was able to carefully restore the robot prop to its original condition using additional spare parts which the original builders had stockpiled in Robby's storage cases some 25 years earlier.
-The original Robby the Robot remained in Malone's original Forbidden Planet props collection for many years, until finally being sold by Bonhams Auctioneers in New York on November 22, 2017, for US$5,375,000.
+Having built the first replica of Robby in 1973, Malone was able to carefully restore the robot prop to its original condition using additional spare parts which the original builders had stockpiled in its storage cases some 25 years earlier.
+The original Robby the Robot remained in Malone's original Forbidden Planet props collection for many years, until finally being sold by Bonhams Auctioneers in New York on November 21, 2017, for US$5,375,000.
 Robby became the most expensive film prop ever sold at auction.

 Replicas

 Fred Barton built a second Robby replica which appeared at the 1974 Star Trek Convention in Los Angeles.
 Barton continues to produce Robby props and other 1:1 robot replicas.
 His recreations are currently on display at the Experience Music Project and Science Fiction Museum and Hall of Fame in Seattle, Washington, and at the Metreon entertainment complex in San Francisco; other Robby replicas are on display in various venues.
 Full-sized, remote-controlled Barton robot props are available from Hammacher Schlemmer or ordered directly on-line from Fred Barton Productions; the company manufactures various 1:1 film and TV robot reproductions under license, aimed at the growing science fiction film collectors' market.
 Robby has also become a popular subject of collector tin toy and plastic robot reproductions and model kits.

+A replica or variant of Robby is on display at the National Atomic Testing Museum in Las Vegas as a sci-fi pop culture artifact from the 1950s.